 About Italian Firearms Group

-Italian Firearms Group (IFG), established in 2010, combines three of Italy’s most highly respected gunmakers: F.A.I.R., Sabatti, and Pedersoli.
+Italian Firearms Group (IFG), established in 2010, combines four of Italy’s most highly respected gunmakers: F.A.I.R., Sabatti, Pedersoli, and FT Italia.

 Each company represents at least one of the four primary categories of firearms manufacturing: competition handguns, hunting rifles, sporting shotguns, and historical recreations.
 They bring the latest in firearm design, technology and materials to the United States while continuing to follow the centuries-old gun manufacturing traditions of Italy.
 Those traditions have always emphasized quality, accuracy, workmanship and beauty.
 The IFG companies are all leaders in each category and are proud to offer their firearms to the American market.